bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

       mmcblk0p3 179:3    0 118.5G  0 part /

-Mount the Seagate Central's primary boot partition and copy the uImage Linux kernel image to the local machine.
-Note that in the following examples we use "sdX" but substitute the name of your device.
+Mount the Seagate Central's primary boot partition and root partiton.
+In these examples we use the "tmp" directory to do our work but you can use another location.
+Note that in the following examples we use "sdX" for the drive name.
+You will need to substitute the name of the drive on your device (e.g. "sda")

     mkdir /tmp/debian-boot
     mount /dev/sdX1 /tmp/debian-boot
-    cp /tmp/debian-boot/uImage /tmp/uImage

-Mount the Seagate Central's Debian root partition.

     mkdir /tmp/debian-root
     mount /dev/sdX3 /tmp/debian-root

+Next, copy the uImage Linux Kernel to the local machine.

+    cp /tmp/debian-boot/uImage /tmp/uImage

 Create a squashfs image of the debian root partition.
-Note that we use a low level of compression so that the Seagate Central will not have difficulty decompressing the image during installation.
+Note that we use a low level of compression (1) so that the Seagate Central will not have difficulty decompressing the image during installation.

     mksquashfs /tmp/debian-root /tmp/rfs.squashfs -all-root -noappend -Xcompression-level 1